IBM/aspera-cli/docs/README.erb.md

 ### Authentication

-Both password and SSH keys auth are supported.
+If SSH is the session control protocol (i.e. not WSS), then following session authentication methods are supported:

+* SSH password
+* SSH keys (Multiple SSH key paths can be provided.)

 If username is not provided, the default transfer user `xfer` is used.

-If no SSH password or key is provided, and a token is provided in transfer spec, then standard bypass keys are used:
+If no SSH password or key is provided and a transfer token is provided in transfer spec (option `ts`), then standard SSH bypass keys are used.
+Example:

 ```javascript
 <%=cmd%> server --url=ssh://... --ts=@json:'{"token":"Basic abc123"}'
 ```

-Multiple SSH key paths can be provided.
-The value of the parameter `ssh_keys` can be a single value or an array.
+The value of the option `ssh_keys` can be a single value or an array.
 Each value is a path to a private key and is expanded (`~` is replaced with the user's home folder).

 Examples: